 Having allergies can mean more than the sniffling and sneezing that most people associate with it.
-It’s Red, swollen, itchy eyes may also be a significant sign of allergies that can come whether you are sneezing uncontrollably or not.
+Its Red, swollen, itchy eyes may also be a significant sign of allergies that can come whether you are sneezing uncontrollably or not.

 Allergic conjunctivitis is the scientific name for this condition.
 It is caused, like any allergic reaction, by a mistaken triggering of your body’s immune system.
-Allergens cause your immune system “panic” causing it to react negatively to things which actually pose no harm to the body at all.
-Allergens such as pet dander, pollen and dust can trigger this reaction.
+Allergens cause your immune system to “panic” causing it to react negatively to things that actually pose no harm to the body at all.
+Allergens such as pet dander, pollen, and dust can trigger this reaction.
 This allergic reaction releases a chemical called histamine, which makes your eyes dry out and produce more tears.
 This reaction is meant to flush out foreign objects.
 The blood vessels in your eyes also become inflamed, which is what gives your eyes their bloodshot look.

 Many things may cause an allergic reaction.
-Grass, weed and tree pollen, as well as dust and pet dander, are among the best-known allergens.
-Less well known is that it is also possible for a person to be allergic to everyday items such as makeup or perfume, and even contact lenses.
+Grass, weed, and tree pollen, as well as dust and pet dander, are among the best-known allergens.
+Less well-known is that it is also possible for a person to be allergic to everyday items such as makeup or perfume, and even contact lenses.
 Also not well know is that, while it is very common for allergic symptoms to come out immediately upon contact with the allergen, it is also possible for an allergic reaction to present itself as much as four days after original contact with an allergen.

 Although allergies usually stop once the allergen is removed, and the eyes return to normal, this is not always possible with allergens such as dust and pollen, since they are just about everywhere.
 For these and other allergies, eye doctors recommend eye drops either over the counter or prescription.
 These eye drops should help to minimize the effects of the allergens in your environment.
 Many of these eye drops are formulated as anti-histamines, meaning that they block histamine from the body.
 There are also a number of other ways that these eye drops will work to relieve or prevent allergic symptoms.

 Artificial tears are also an excellent option to relieve dry eye symptoms caused by allergens.
 These eye drops are specially formulated to imitate the tears that the allergic reaction has dried up.
-Artificial tears are mostly by prescription and have proven to perform better in some cases than over the counter eye drops.
+Artificial tears are mostly by prescription and have proven to perform better in some cases than over-the-counter eye drops.

 Several other ways to reduce or relieve symptoms exist as well.
 Wearing sunglasses when stepping outside helps block pollen, dust, and other outdoor allergens from getting in your eyes.
 Contact lenses may also irritate your eyes, so try taking those out if nothing else works.
 Finally, never rub your eyes while experiencing an allergic reaction.
 No matter how much they itch, rubbing will irritate your eyes further and make things worse.